adepthus/andorid-ai-id/README.md

 # andorid-ai-id
 live stream data to ai android software

-ANDROID (Advanced Network Data Operations for Real-time Integrated Development) platform that enables secure streaming of data to artificial intelligence.
+ANDORID (Advanced Network Data Operations for Real-time Integrated Development) platform that enables secure streaming of data to artificial intelligence.

 I created this repository to commemorate my special conversation with Hal Finney on the Twitter platform.
 April 4/5, 2011.